franvelasco/franvelasco.github.io/colophon.md

 layout: page-light
 title: Colophon
 permalink: /colophon/
 excerpt: Technical info
 ---

 # This is a work in progress.
+Updating.................

+I've been coding HTML and CSS for fun since the days of Myspace and the free .tk domains.
+That means I'm no true professional altough I can do a little more beyond basic stuff.

+Trying to get away from the slow and file-crammed Wordpress installations, I stumbled upon Jekyll, a SSG or Static Site Generator.
+It ticks all my needs for my basic sites, including the database-less-ness!

+So here I am, trying to understand all of its posibilities to create a page where I can *own* my voice, my words and many of my photographs.

 <br>

 ### Technology

-All code was created on June 2020 using [Jekyll](https://jekyllrb.com/){:target="_blank"}.
+This site is written in HTML + CSS and delivered using [Jekyll](https://jekyllrb.com/){:target="_blank"}, a Static Site Generator.
+No JavaScript, PHP or any other language is used.

-I wrote most of the code from scratch in Markdown using [Sublime Text](https://www.sublimetext.com/){:target="_blank"} from scratch by the old trial and error method.
+I wrote most of the code from scratch in Markdown using the old trial and error method on [Sublime Text](https://www.sublimetext.com/){:target="_blank"}.

 The files are hosted on [Namecheap](https://namecheap.com){:target="_blank"}.